 S&P/ASX 200 Index

-Even though this index is calculated based on the capitalization, it doesn't track capitalization: it tracks the change in the stock prices of the various component stocks in this index.
+Although this index is based on capitalization, it does not track capitalization itself: rather, it monitors the changes in stock prices of the various individual stocks within the index.

 The ASX 200 Index Chart

 The ASX 200 Index chart is shown above.
 On the illustration put on display above this trading instrument is named as AUS200CASH .
-As a fx trader you want to find a broker that provides this The ASX 200 Index chart so that you as a trader can start to trade it.
+As a fx trader you want to look for & find a broker that offers this The ASX 200 Index chart so that you can begin to trade it.
 The example above is of ASX 200 Index on the MetaTrader 4 Forex and Indices Platform .

 Other Info about ASX 200 Index